adityansx/curious-cat/README.md

 # curious-cat
-Programs I have written for practice purpose.
+Programs I have written for revision.